m8-XD/m8-XD/README.md

 Projects I want to make in future:
 - cryptocurrency (Blockchain and security stuf)
 - data compression(and decompression with password based encryption)
-- steganography (hiding files in music)
+- steganography project (hiding files in music)
+- news feed(or Instagram like feed)